-In this study, carbonaceous data (EC, OC, WSOC) from atmospheric aerosols (TSP, total suspended particulate) were collected from 19 stations based on the APCC program, distributed in the TP, Southeast Asia, and Central Asia.
-Generally, the TSP

-- 260were collected on pre-combusted (550 °C, 6 hours) quartz fibre filters (90 mm in diameter, with pore size of 2.2 μm, Whatman) with a TSP cyclone at a flow rate of 100 L/min for 24 hours (urban or rural sites) or 48 hours (remote sites) (Chen et al., 2019b).
-The TSP sampler was setup on the roof of the observation building to avoid the effects of ground dust (Fig. 2).
+In this study, carbonaceous data (elemental carbon, EC; OC; WSOC) from atmospheric aerosols (total suspended particulates, TSPs) were collected and reported from 19 stations based on the APCC program, distributed in the TP, Southeast Asia, and Central Asia.
+Generally, the TSPs were collected on pre-combusted (550 °C, 6 h) quartz fiber filters (90 mm in diameter, with pore size of 2.2 μm, Whatman) with a TSP cyclone at a flow rate of 100 L min-1 for 24 h (urban or rural sites) or 48 h (remote sites) (P. Chen et al., 2019).
+The TSP sampler was set up on the roof of the observation building to avoid the effects of ground dust (Fig. 2).
 After sampling, the filters were kept frozen until analysis.
-TSP samples were collected every 6 days to bypass the "weekend effect", which indicated that weekly cycle of aerosol composite (with low value sin weekend and high values in the weekdays) was usually governed by the anthropogenic emissions (Satheesh et al., 2011).
-These quartz filters will be used for measurement of EC, OC, - 265
+TSP samples were collected every 6 d to bypass the "weekend effect", which indicated that the weekly cycle of aerosol composite (with low values on weekends and high values on weekdays) was usually governed by the anthropogenic emissions (Satheesh et al., 2011).
+These quartz filters will be used for measurement of EC, OC, and WSOC from the aerosols.

 When precipitation occurred, wet deposition samples were collected by an automated precipitation collector for the analysis of BC and WIOC.
-After the precipitation event, the precipitation amount was also recorded, and the samples were transferred into HDPE bottles (250 mL) and kept frozen until analysis.
-Samples of WSOC were collected in prebaked

-270 aluminium basins (450 °C, 6 h) that were placed on a 1.5 m high platform (Li et al., 2016b, 2016c, 2018b, 2021; Niu et al., 2019).
-Due to limitations in the volume of samples collected during small precipitation events, only those with enough sample amount were selected to determine Δ^{14} C and δ^{13} C.
+After the precipitation event, the precipitation amount was also recorded, and the samples were transferred into high-density polyethylene bottles (250 mL) and kept frozen until analysis.
+Samples of WSOC were collected in prebaked aluminum basins (450 °C, 6 h) that were placed on a 1.5 m high platform (Li et al., 2016b, c, 2018b, 2021; Niu et al., 2019).
+Due to limitations in the volume of samples collected during small precipitation events, only those with a large enough volume of sample were selected to determine $\Delta^{14}$ C and $\delta^{13}$ C.

-3.2 Glaciers, snow cover and ice core sampling
+3.2 Glaciers, snow cover, and ice core sampling

-Surface snow/ice and snowpits were sampled from glaciers, and meteorological variables in glacial regions were observed by 275 Automatic Weather Stations (Fig. 2).
-Generally, for glacier surface snow/ice sampling, different types of snow/ice (fresh snow, aged snow and granular ice) samples were collected across the ablation and accumulation zone of the entire glacier (Fig. 3).
-Whirl-pak bags were used to collect surface snow samples from the upper 0-10 cm (or 0-5 cm) of depth (approximately 2 L, unmelted), as well as surface granular ice samples.
-In general, the snowpit samples were collected from the accumulation zone of glaciers using a stainless-steel spoon with a vertical depth interval of 5, 10 or 15 cm and transferred into a Whirl-pak bag, 280 following the protocol described by Kang et al. (2007).
-Generally, duplicate samples were collected to estimate the differences between sampling.
+Surface snow and ice and snow pits were sampled from glaciers, and meteorological variables in glacial regions were observed by automatic weather stations (Fig. 2).
+Generally, for glacier surface snow and ice sampling, different types of snow and ice (fresh snow, aged snow, and granular ice) samples were collected across the ablation and accumulation zone of the entire glacier (Fig. 3).
+Whirl-Pak bags were used to collect surface snow samples from the upper 0-10 cm (or 0-5 cm) of depth (approximately 2 L, unmelted) as well as surface granular ice samples.
+In general, the snow pit samples were collected at the accumulation zone of glaciers using a stainless-steel spoon with a vertical depth interval of 5, 10, or 15 cm and transferred into a Whirl-Pak bag, following the protocol described by Kang et al. (2007).
+Generally, duplicate samples were collected to evaluate the differences between sampling.
 In situ observations included snow thickness, density, grain size, and surface albedo, which are used to estimate the post-deposition processes, chemicals flux, and effect of BC on glacier melt.